haslo/vcv_patches/README.md

 # vcv_patches

 My VCV Patches, as seen on YouTube.
-They're CC-BY-NC-SA licensed.
 Here's a table of all of them:

 | File Name | YouTube Link | Includes Paid Modules |